sfigg/commercialization-public/manufacture/desktop/windows-10-s-manufacturing-considerations.md

 To learn more about Audit Mode, see [Audit Mode overview](audit-mode-overview.md).

-## OOBE

-If you need access to the Command Prompt from the first OOBE screen, Secure Boot must be disabled and the manufacturing registry key must be in place.
-Prior to shipping a device, Secure Boot must be enabled and the manufacturing registry key removed.

 ## Factory device diagnostics

 During factory testing, Win32-based diagnostic tools can be run by using one of the following options:

-1. Windows 10 S in Audit Mode with with Secure Boot turned off and the manufacturing registry key in place.
+1. Windows 10 S in Audit Mode with Secure Boot turned off and the manufacturing registry key in place.

     or